Tharun7075/FINTRACK/README.md

 Helps users understand where most of their money is going.

-🏦 Accounts Page – Financial Overview
+- Accounts Page – Financial Overview

-Users can view the balance of all their accounts, including:

-Cash

-Debit

-Credit

-The page consolidates balances from all linked accounts for a complete financial overview.
+Users can view the balance of all their accounts, including: Cash, Debit, Credit The page consolidates balances from all linked accounts for a complete financial overview.

 ## Identification of Risky Components